 Talent Management Contracts Are Confusing – Learn the Facts First

-So, a talent management company has interviewed you, loved your modeling ability, and has now offered you a contract?
+So, a talent management company has interviewed you.
+The interviewer loved your modeling ability.
+They’ve now offered you a contract.
 But you don’t know a thing about talent management contracts which is why you don’t sign without knowing exactly what you are doing.

-Note: I am not an attorney so check with a local – or entertainment law firm if you have any questions about written contracts or agreements.
+Note: I am not an attorney.
+Please check with an entertainment law firm if you have any questions about written talent management contracts or agreements.

-You are bound to feel excited for a week or so, dreaming about things that are going to happen in the future.
+You are bound to feel excited about getting listed for a week or so.

 Don’t Be Confused by Talent Management Contracts!